What are cookies?

 Strictly necessary cookies

-Cookies that fall into this category are crucial to the functioning of a website and, as a result, do not require visitor consent because they don’t capture any PII (Personally Identifiable Information).
-We only use strictly necessary cookies — described below — which means we don’t have to display a cookie consent banner on this site.
+Cookies that fall into this category are crucial to the functioning of a website and, as a result, do not require visitor consent because they don’t capture any PII (Personally Identifiable Information) by default.
+The strictly necessary cookies...

 Performance cookies